 Applications that are not selected for MSTP interviews will be routed to the Medical School Admissions to be considered for the MD-only program once the applicant makes that request to the MD/PhD Director.
 Decisions by the MD admissions committee are made independently from the MSTP decision.

 Mount Sinai will cover some of the costs associated with staying in New York City while interviewing for the MSTP.
 Typically, we provide lodgings near the Mount Sinai campus and travel arrangements between the hotel and our campus for each day of the session; full details will be provided in your interview invitation.
 In addition, we host a dinner and a lunch for interviewees to allow them to meet current MSTP students and faculty, and provide breakfast for each morning of the session.
-Information on public transportation, maps of the medical center, and a hotline number for directions are available online.
+Information on public transportation, maps of the Mount Sinai campus and a hotline number for directions are available online.